- As of January 1, 2025, your vehicles aren’t required to pass an annual safety inspection

 - $2 to the Clean Air Account

-Drivers in counties that won’t require an emissions test will likely be able to shave that expense off their total cost.
-Emissions inspections range from $11.50 to $18.50, depending on where you live.
+Drivers who aren’t required to pass an emissions test will likely be able to shave that expense off their total cost.
+That will save you between $11.50 to $18.50 year, depending on where you live.

 If no testing is required, you can renew your registration (and pay the fee) online at txdmv.gov or at one of these approved substations.